nodejs/node/doc/api/fs.md

 * `path` {string|Buffer|URL}
 * `options` {Object}
-  * `maxRetries` {integer} If an `EBUSY`, `EMFILE`, `ENFILE`, `ENOTEMPTY`, or `EPERM` error is encountered, Node.js will retry the operation with a linear backoff wait of `retryDelay` milliseconds longer on each try.
+  * `maxRetries` {integer} If an `EBUSY`, `EMFILE`, `ENFILE`, `ENOTEMPTY`, or `EPERM` error is encountered, Node.js retries the operation with a linear backoff wait of `retryDelay` milliseconds longer on each try.
 This option represents the number of retries.
 This option is ignored if the `recursive` option is not `true`. **Default:** `0`.